geoserver/geoserver/doc/en/user/source/community/remote-wps/index.rst

     welcome = {"type": "string", "description": "A welcome message"}
     goodbye = {"type": "string", "description": "A goodbye message"}

 .. warning:: the configuration above is a simplified and non-working example of a Remote Process wrapper configuration.
-The scope of the example above is just for better understand of the high-level scenario and is not ment to be used in a real use case.
+The scope of the example above is just for better understand of the high-level scenario and is not meant to be used in a real use case.

 Deploy Diagram
 ++++++++++++++